Archive | Miscellaneous RSS feed for this section

 Dr. Hellerstein Reports an Extraordinary Tour De Optometry Year

 Now in its sixth year, the COVD Tour de Optometry Program continues to bring “private practice” to the schools and colleges of optometry.
 “The Tour continues to thrive.
-We are connecting […]
+We are connecting with the optometric students, residents, faculty, and the administration at all the schools and colleges of optometry across the United States and Canada,” states Dr. […]

 Read full story Comments { 0 }